What is MSP Security?

 - Ensure custom messages are delivered to different groups; an MSP should verify that messages are tailored to its target audience and delivered via the audience’s preferred communication channels

-- Develop an incident response playbook; with this playbook, an MSP should automate incident response tasks whenever possible and ensure appropriate actions are immediately executed as soon as an incident is identified
+- Develop an incident response playbook; using this playbook, an MSP should automate incident response tasks whenever possible and ensure appropriate actions are immediately executed as soon as an incident is identified

 - Automate incident response communications